YellowMinionPlannet/Notes/Book_Professional_Javascript_for_Web_Developers/Chapter8.md

 - It is used by syntax `ClassName.StaticMethodName`.
 - It is only created once per class, which is same as prototype member.
 - In side static member, `this` refers to the class itself.
+- Usually it is intended to be used not centered on a specific instance.

 ```js
 class Person{